-The appellation "Baby”, for example, is applied to products (tops, yarns, cloth, etc.) where the average fiber diameter is 22.5 microns.
+The names of these qualities do not reflect the age of the animals or other phenotypic characteristics.
+The term “Baby”, for example, is applied to products (tops, yarns, cloth, etc.) where the average fiber diameter is 22.5 microns.
 The fiber used to obtain this quality does not necessarily come from baby animals; it could easily come from an adult animal with a very fine coat.

 The varying qualities are used to create different products such as cloth, scarves, sweaters, blankets, rugs and other products.
 Alpaca may also be blended with other fibers, preferably with other natural fibers.
 Alpaca is extraordinarily strong, even in the finest qualities, thus making it ideal for industrial processing.
 Furthermore, it’s easily dyed to any color and always retains its natural luster.
 It is also possible to process Alpaca on the woolen or worsted systems, so that it can be used to produce a range of cloths from coarse tweeds to fine gabardine.

 Alpaca fiber does not easily break, fray, stain or accumulate charges of static electricity.
 Alpaca provides a relatively high yield of fiber after processing (between 87% and 95% compared with 43% to 76% for sheep’s wool).
 In addition, it is easy and economical to process owing to the lack of grease or lanolin in the fiber and, unlike cashmere, does not need to be de-haired.